-120. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
+131. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
 Lab.
 Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, personal expenses incurred for the use of their personal cell phones, all on behalf of and for the benefit of DEFENDANT.
-Specifically, DEFENDANT required PLAINTIFF and other CALIFORNIA CLASS Members to use their personal cell phones to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones for DEFENDANT within the course and scope of their employment for DEFENDANT.
-These expenses were necessary to complete their principal job duties.
-DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver of this expectation.
-Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members,
+DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the use of their personal cell phones and maintenance of their work uniform all on behalf of and for the benefit of DEFENDANT.
+Specifically, DEFENDANT required PLAINTIFF and other CALIFORNIA CLASS Members to use their personal cell phones and maintain their work uniform to execute their essential job duties on behalf of DEFENDANT.
+DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones and maintenance of their work